jcrichto/jasoncrichton.com/src/content/work/biolage.md

 To assist the client’s existing development partner, fully developed UI prototypes were created that showcased the vision for page animations and layouts.
 During the development phase, I helped collaborate with the client’s IT team for User Acceptance Testing (UAT) to ensure the final designs aligned with the intended vision.

 After the first iteration of the site was launched, it served as a reference for other L’Oréal brands, demonstrating how to really push the library of components through the use of responsive organic shapes.

-## What I Learned
-Achieving effective communication with the development partner required finding a balance between defining unique, one-off elements and ensuring scalability with the organic shapes for reusable components across different devices.
-Building out fully working UI prototypes is an extremely effective way to communicate responsive and animation challenges.

-Defining requirements for hero images also posed interesting challenges, requiring extensive exploration with various images to establish safe zones on a template for the merchandising team.
-By thinking creatively and incorporating micro animations, we successfully delivered a project that all teams involved could take great pride in.